Quote and fabulous humor by Einstein

 Map - Pinar province from North to South

-Map - Guanahacabibes with distances and placenames
+Map - Guanahacabibes with distances

 Mural map with dive sites near Cabo San Antonio